hks1/java-tutorial/src/main/java/com/hks/design/patterns/builder/builder-pattern.md

 3. Java Builder class should have methods to set the optional parameters and it should return the same Builder object after setting the optional attribute.
 4. Provide a `build()` method in the builder class that will return the Object needed by the client program.
 For this we need to have a private constructor in the Class with Builder class as argument.

+The object creation process is delegated to the Builder class.

 ## Example
 Computer class and ComputerBuild class to build it.